Bangor University - North Wales Clinical Psychology Programme

 • Cognitive Behavioural Therapy

-• Dialectical Behavioural Therapy: Professor Michaela Swales, our programme director, is internationally recognised for her expertise in Dialectical Behaviour Therapy and leader of the British Isles Dialectical Behaviour Therapy Training Team.
+• Dialectical Behavioural Therapy: Professor Michaela Swales, our programme director, is the President of the World DBT Association and leader of the British Isles Dialectical Behaviour Therapy Training Team.

-• Acceptance and Commitment Therapy: Dr Elizabeth Burnside, our academic director, is an ACT peer reviewed trainer, currently one of 12 in the UK.
+• Acceptance and Commitment Therapy: Dr Elizabeth Burnside, our deputy and academic director, is an ACT peer reviewed trainer, currently one of 12 in the UK.

 • Compassionate Focussed Therapy